Tuesday, December 13, 2022

 In spite of the Millenia's name, longevity was not its strong point, and by Christmas 2007, I had transitioned to a sedated black Buick which remains my mode of transportation to this day.
 It has a sun roof that opens only for light (I have also heard it called a moon roof) but the upside is that I can load six CDs at once, enough for continuous music throughout the duration of any trip I am likely to take.

 No matter the cars I drove or rode in, my Long journey through many Christmases has been quite a ride.
 The fondest memories would never have happened if not for my great big family.
-This year, I see the evidence of inevitable changes racing toward me a hundred miles an hour, breaking the speed limit.
-Nothing can stop the passage of time, but I thank God for the sweetest treasures of past celebrations, the ones that are stashed away for safekeeping, along with a few simple dreams.
+This year, I see inevitable changes racing toward me a hundred miles an hour, breaking the speed limit.
+Nothing can stop the passage of time, but I thank God for the sweet family treasures of past celebrations, the ones stashed away for safekeeping, along with a few Simple Dreams.

 Merry Christmas, everyone!